sam-github/swirl/README.txt

 My goals are to confirm that beepcore-c works well, and is easy to bind into another language.
-I started with Lua because its simple (and fun), but I don't have any active projects that need this.
-I plan to take what I learn and produce a binding into Python's Twisted network stack, next, and if I ever need a BEEP library for Ruby, I'll know how to make one easily.
+I started with Lua because its simple (and fun), but I don't have any active projects that need BEEP for Lua.

+I hope to take what I learn and produce a binding into Python's Twisted network stack, next, and if I ever need a BEEP library for Ruby, I'll know how to make one easily.

 * Benchmarking